bricelam/bricelam.github.io/_posts/2014-09-14-migrations-on-k.md

 Using
 =====
-To see what sub-commands are available for the `migration` command, type `k ef help migration`.
+To see what sub-commands are available for the `migration` command, type `k ef migration --help`.
 There are just two for now, but more will come in the next release.

 * `add`--Add a new migration